AD12-codes/nestjs-technical-task/README.md

 # Event Monitor Microservice

-A NestJS microservice for monitoring system events from Kafka and storing notifications in MongoDB, built with Domain-Driven Design principles.
+A NestJS microservice that consumes Kafka events, checks for limit violations, and stores notifications in MongoDB when limits are exceeded.
+Built with Domain-Driven Design (DDD) principles.

 ## 🚀 Tech Stack